-Board Meetings
+1. Board Meetings

-Meetings of the Board shall be held at least twice per calendar year and shall be open to all Certified Members.
+1.1 Meetings of the ASRC Board shall be held at least twice per calendar year and shall be open to all Certified Members.

-The Secretary shall publish the date, time, and place of Board Meetings in accordance with procedures set out in the Administration Manual.
+1.2 The Secretary shall publish the date, time, and place of Board Meetings in accordance with procedures set out in the Administrative Manual.

-Membership Meetings
+2. Membership Meetings

-General Membership meetings of the ASRC shall be at least once per calendar year or may be called when deemed appropriate by the Board or by petition of twenty-five percent of the Certified Membership.
+2.1 General Membership meetings of the ASRC shall be at least once per calendar year, or may be called when deemed appropriate by the ASRC Board or by petition of twenty-five percent of the Certified Membership.

-Written notice stating the place, day, and hour of a meeting, and in case of a special meeting, the purpose or purposes for which it is called, shall be delivered, either personally, by postal mail or by email to each Certified Member.
+2.2 Written notice stating the place, day, and hour of a meeting, and in the case of a special meeting, the purpose or purposes for which it is called, shall be delivered by email to each Group Chair and Board Director for further dissemination to all Certified Members of each Group.
 Notice shall be delivered not less than twenty-one nor more than fifty days before the meeting.

-At least twenty-one days before each membership meeting the Secretary shall publish the agenda.
+2.3 At least twenty-one days before each membership meeting the Secretary shall publish the agenda.